dialogs/docs/ios/common-application-settings.rst

 Common application settings
 ===========================

-For the full operation of the dialog SDK, you need a number settings and of user permissions in **Info.plist**.
+For the correct operation of the dialog SDK, you need a number of settings and user permissions in **Info.plist**.
 It's the base configuration file of your iOS application:

 .. image:: assets/common-application-settings/info-plist-location.jpg
    :width: 309 px